ZeusYang/Shaderpad--plusplus/README.md

-This is a editor for glsl coding.
+This is a editor for glsl coding and it's developed using Qt5.

 ![图片](https://github.com/ZeusYang/Shaderpad--plusplus/blob/master/screenshot/1.jpg)